olviia/TUS-Control-Room/README.md

 ## How to test locally

-- In the editor, choose the correct Websocket settings based on OBS websocket plugin.
+1. In the editor, choose the correct Websocket settings based on the OBS websocket plugin.
-- Build using the previous instructions (network behaviour is different on editor windows so use the builds, can do a developer build if troubleshooting).
+2. Build using the previous instructions (network behaviour is different on editor windows, so use the builds, or do a developer build if troubleshooting).
-- Have at least two devices, one for the director and one for a journalist.
+3. Have at least two devices, one for the director and one for a journalist.
-- Both devices need to be on the same network.
+4. Both devices need to be on the same network.
-- Both devices must be connected to the internet (for voice communication).
+5. Both devices must be connected to the internet (for voice communication).
-- Run OBS on the director device.
+6. Run OBS on the director device.
+7. Make sure the director is logged in before connecting any other role
-- Run NDI Bridge on the director device.
+8. Run NDI Bridge on the director device.
-- On the director device, choose the director in the login screen.
+9. Choose the director in the login screen on the director device.
-- Select screens, set up OBS outputs, add screens, and turn volume on/off as desired.
+10. Select screens, set up OBS outputs, add screens, and turn volume on/off as desired.
-- OBS can be controlled from a websocket using the controls UI.
+11. OBS can be controlled from a WebSocket using the controls UI.
 Options are transition, record, and stream.
-- Turn the NDI sender component on and set up a camera to record the output and send it to OBS.
+12. Turn the NDI sender component on and set up a camera to record the output and send it to OBS.
-- On the journalist device, choose the journalist on the login screen.
+13. On the journalist device, choose the journalist on the login screen.
-- You can view the program's output from the NDI Source Selector dropdown.
+14. You can view the program's output from the NDI Source Selector dropdown.

 ## Troubleshooting